Xukuru language: Classification

-Loukotka (1968) considers Xukurú to form a small family with Paratió and Garanhus.
+Loukotka (1968) considers Xukurú to form a small family with Paratió and the unattested Garanhun (Garañun).
 Glottolog, following Fabre (2005), treats Xukuru and Paratió as dialects.

-Distribution
+Geographical distribution

 Geraldo Lapenda (1962) reported that the Xukuru people can be found primarily in the settlements of Canabrava and Brejinho in the aldeia of Cimbres, Pesqueira municipality.
 They can also be found in the settlements of Cajueiro, Ipanema Velho, Caldeirão, Jitó, Lagoa, Machado, Sitio do Meio, Riacho dos Afetos, Trincheiras, Bem-te-vi, Santana, and São José.
 Although the Xukuru traditionally occupied the Serra do Ororobá, they could also be found in other municipalities of Pernambuco, namely Caruaru, Brejo da Madre de Deus, Belo Jardim, Sanharó, Poção, Pesqueira, and Arcoverde.